 *Front knee doesn’t bend too far over the heel, and if this is the case, move the front foot forward a little.
 This will protect your knee!
 Also make sure it’s aligned with the middle toes.

 *Breathe into the entire body, all the way to the tips of the fingers and toes, tasting the stretch, such a welcome one in our postnatal bodies!

-I call this the Diastisis touch-down because it’s a great exercise to help begin healing Diastisis Recti.
+I call this the Diastasis touch-down because it’s a great exercise to help begin healing Diastasis Recti.

 This is a “long-ish” point, so you might want to grab a coffee. 😉

 Before Starting #1 : Finding and keeping the natural curve in your lower spine